Sector Update: Consumer Stocks Mixed in Afternoon Trading

-Consumer stocks were mixed Monday afternoon with the Consumer Staples Select Sector SPDR Fund (XLP) marginally down, paring earlier losses, and the Consumer Discretionary Select Sector SPDR Fund (XLY) rising 1.6%.
+Consumer stocks were mixed Thursday afternoon, with the Consumer Staples Select Sector SPDR Fund (XLP) increasing 0.7% and the Consumer Discretionary Select Sector SPDR Fund (XLY) falling 2.7%.

-In corporate news, McDonald's (MCD) reported Q2 earnings and revenue below market estimates, while same-store sales declined across every segment amid cautious consumer spending and lower restaurant traffic in major markets.
-The shares still jumped 4.5%.
+In corporate news, Wayfair's (W) shares tumbled 9%.
+The company's revenue unexpectedly fell in Q2 as the broader home goods category experienced a correction mirroring the 2008 recession, driving an "unprecedented" pullback in consumer spending, Chief Executive Niraj Shah said Thursday.

-Colgate-Palmolive's (CL) strong Q2 results confirmed its sustained organic sales growth outperformance compared with peers, Morgan Stanley said in a note Monday.
-Morgan Stanley lifted Colgate-Palmolive's price target to $111 from $103 and maintained its overweight rating.
-The company's shares were rising 1.3%.
+Hershey's (HSY) Q2 results fell more than Wall Street's expectations as consumers pulled back on discretionary spending, prompting the company to cut its full-year outlook.
+Its shares shed 0.5%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.